22nds/treehouse_video_downloader/README.md

 ```

 ### Video format
-The default video format is mp4, but you can
+The default video format is webm, but you can
-also get webm files, just change `VIDEO_FORMAT = 'webm'` in the `main.py` script.
+also get mp4 files, just change `VIDEO_FORMAT = 'mp4'` in the `main.py` script.

+One of the users noticed mp4 video format downloads only 30 sec clips so test it to make sure mp4 format is available for a particular course.

 ### Downloader